 [Note.
-For b=2 the standard form used by 754 is the same as this, except for replacing zero by two signed zeros, with exponent e=emin.
-For b=10, 754 normal numbers have several representations, if they need fewer than p digits in their expansion.
-The standard form above chooses the representation with smallest quantum, which is the unique one having $d_0 \neq 0$ .]
+For b = 2 the standard form used by 754 is the same as this, except for replacing zero by two signed zeros, with exponent e = emin.
+For b = 10, there is also the difference that 754 normal numbers have several representations if they need fewer than p digits in their expansion.
+The standard form above chooses the representation with smallest quantum, which is the unique one having $d_0 \neq 0$.]

-The rules given below for converting x to a string xstr allow user-, language- or implementation-defined choice while ensuring the values of s, m and e are easily found from xstr in each of these cases, even without knowledge of the format parameters p, emax, emin.
+The rules given below for converting x to a string xstr allow user-, language- or implementationdefined choice while ensuring the values of s, m and e are easily found from xstr in each of these cases, even without knowledge of the format parameters p, emax, emin.